pagkly/Zed/Investopedia3/Hedge Fund.md

 Hedge funds are alternative investments using [pooled funds](https://www.investopedia.com/terms/p/pooledfunds.asp) that employ different strategies to earn active returns, or alpha, for their investors.
 Hedge funds may be aggressively managed or make use of [derivatives](https://www.investopedia.com/terms/d/derivative.asp) and leverage in both domestic and international markets with the goal of generating high returns (either in an absolute sense or over a specified market benchmark).

-It is important to note that hedge funds are generally only accessible to accredited investors as they require less SEC regulations than [other funds](https://www.investopedia.com/articles/investing-strategy/090916/how-do-pension-funds-work.asp).
-One aspect that has set the hedge fund industry apart is the fact that hedge funds [face less regulation](https://www.investopedia.com/articles/financial-theory/11/how-to-legally-form-a-hedge-fund.asp) than mutual funds and other investment vehicles.1
+It is important to note that hedge funds are generally only accessible to accredited investors as they require less SEC regulations than [[other funds]](https://www.investopedia.com/articles/investing-strategy/090916/how-do-pension-funds-work.asp).
+One aspect that has set the hedge fund industry apart is the fact that hedge funds [[face less regulation]](https://www.investopedia.com/articles/financial-theory/11/how-to-legally-form-a-hedge-fund.asp) than mutual funds and other investment vehicles.1

 ### Key Takeaways